15 Cartoon Characters With Big Ears (Most Iconic Big-Eared Characters)

 Bugs Bunny

-Bugs Bunny - Looney Tunes Character with large ears
+Bugs Bunny big ears Looney Tunes character

 Bugs Bunny’s ears are part of the attitude.
 They’re tall, expressive, and they contribute to that calm, unbothered energy he brings to chaos.
 And because Bugs is also a buck-tooth icon, he fits perfectly beside other buck teeth cartoon characters that lean on exaggerated features for personality.